 You do not need an LTP if you are purchasing a handgun from an FFL dealer; however, a Pistol Sales Record (PSR) must be completed including the dealer's FFL number.

 Once you receive your LTP, you must have it notarized.
-This can be done in our office during regular business hours.
-There is a $10.00 charge for this service.

 After your License to Purchase is notarized, you may take it to a dealer or private party to purchase the handgun – keeping in mind it is only valid for thirty (30) days.
 The Seller must provide and record in full (triplicate form) the requested information pertaining to the handgun, the seller and the transaction.
 Once this is completed, the Seller will retain the SELLER COPY of the form for his/her own records.
 You will keep the copy marked as PURCHASER COPY (retain for 30 days) and you are required by law to either mail or deliver the MSP COPY to the Negaunee Police Department within 10 days of acquiring your firearm.

 Requirements of CPL Holders